The Fists of Time: Packaging and promoting The Fists of Time (1998–1999)

 After replacing Bartsocas with James Glayat (who had played in Roosevelt with Kirkpatrick) in October 1998, As Friends Rust returned to Goldentone Studios to record "The First Song on the Tape You Make Her" with McGregor (the song had been written with Bartsocas).
 McGregor, Stewart and Keith Welsh provided backing vocals on the recording.
 The song, which had been partly written with Bartsocas, would first appear on a split CD and 7" vinyl with Discount, also released by Good Life Recordings in December 1998.
 The two bands, accompanied by Swedish hardcore group Purusam, embarked on a six-week European tour, from December 3, 1998, to January 14, 1999, in promotion of The Fists of Time and the split release.
 The European tour included a stop to play at the Good Life Winter Festival, in Kortrijk, Belgium.

-In the spring of 1999, As Friends Rust was signed to American record label Doghouse Records and on May 9, 1999 returned to Goldentone Studios to record six songs with McGregor.
-The new material included the songs "Half Friend Town", "Like Strings (Spell It with a K)", "Fire on 8th and 3rd", "Coffee Black", "Scapegoat Wets the Whistle" and a cover of Circle Jerks' "Operation", all with backing vocals provided by Stewart.
-Five of the songs were released on a self-titled compact disc and 8" vinyl by Doghouse Records on September 17, 1999; while all six songs appeared on the European version released on compact disc and double 7" vinyl, erroneously promoted under the titles God Hour and 6-Song CD, by Good Life Recordings in July 1999.
-The song "Operation" was not released to the American market.